 The blobs, probably BBC3's most popular feature, just made it to the channel's fifth birthday - but they met their demise only three days later.
 BBC3's revamp of 12th February 2008 was much more than a case of simply introducing a new set of graphics, however - this was an ambitious relaunch of the channel with a raft of new programming.
 The new idents featured little people living in a bizarre 'media world', and each featured a redesigned logo which fills with pink liquid.

 At the start of this period there was a brief experiment with in-vision continuity, both from announcer Jose Vanders (see clips at the bottom of this page) and viewer-submitted videos.

 We said goodbye to the little people on 1st October 2013, as BBC3 unveiled a new set of idents.
 They used musical-driven animations which were projected onto a physical structure.

 With the imminent closure of BBC3 as a traditional channel and its move online, new idents were introduced on 4th January 2016, which featured a new logo.
 Rather than use a numeral or spell the word out, the channel's name was now represented by three vertical bars.

 These idents were used for the final few weeks of the channel's broadcasts until the early hours of 31st March 2016.

 BBC3 regained a presence on linear television on 4th March 2019, albeit merely as a late night strand on BBC1 three nights a week.
 A new ident was introduced to link into programmes in this strand.

-From our YouTube channel, some BBC Choice idents from 2000, and BBC3 idents and in-vision continuity from 2008.
+From our YouTube channel, some BBC Choice idents, and a playlist containing three compilations of BBC3 idents and in-vision continuity.